j-sieben/ADC/.ai/code-architecture-notes.md

 - Recursive rule evaluation is implemented explicitly and not hidden in side effects
 - There is an intentional extension seam through object types `adc_basic` and `adc`
 - The current renderer model now supports a base object with targeted version-specific overrides
+- Technical conditions serve two roles:
+  - they express decision logic
+  - they indirectly define which items ADC must observe at runtime
+- The system supports multiple abstraction levels without forcing all behavior to remain purely declarative

+## Observability and debugging

+ADC has explicit observability hooks on both runtime sides.

+- browser-side logging uses `apex.debug`
+- database-side logging uses PIT instrumentation
+- PIT, not ADC itself, detects the effective APEX debug context on the database side through its session adapter and adjusts PIT logging accordingly
+- the response builder can include rule-origin and recursion trace information
+- recursive processing is visible via recursion counters and rule-origin markers
+- developers can correlate browser network traffic, returned script payloads, and server-side logs

+This means the system is designed to be debugged through normal APEX/browser workflows rather than through a separate tracing subsystem.

 ## Notable technical risks / maintenance hotspots